Elaboration Likelihood Model (ELM)

-This article provides a practical explanation of the Elaboration Likelihood Model (ELM).
-After reading, you’ll understand the basics of this powerful communication tool.
+This article provides a practical explanation of the Elaboration Likelihood Model in Psychology (ELM) by Petty and Cacioppo.
+After reading, you’ll understand the basics of this powerful communication and psychology tool.

 According to the Elaboration Likelihood Model (ELM), persuasion can reinforce attitudes.
 Academics have tried to explain how persuasion works on individuals and their behaviour for years, but the authors of ELM were the first to succeed.

-It became clear that the ELM posits that when a person is confronted with persuasive information, this person will process this on a certain level of elaboration.
+ELM makes clear that when a person is confronted with a persuasive message, this person will process this on a certain level.
+This is crucial to understand the message.
 That means how much trouble this person takes to process, evaluate, remember, and accept or reject the message.
-The Elaboration Likelihood Model (ELM) determined that, as a result, there are two routes the message can take, depending on the personal motivation, opportunity, or ability that influence the message.
+The Elaboration Likelihood Model (ELM) determines that there are two routes the message can take: central and peripheral routes.
+This depends on the personal motivation, opportunity, or ability that influence the message.

 Central Route Processing

-Central route processing entails that the target audience cares for the message and will therefore have a high level of elaboration.
+Central route processing, or centrally processing, entails that the target audience cares for the message and will therefore have a high level of elaboration.
 In this case, the audience investigate the message’s content, rather than just reading through it.
 This is because they are highly motivated and know what’s important to them.

 In short, central persuasion requires two elements: sufficient arguments and information in the message to analyse this and the recipient’s willingness to engage in elaboration.